ajpelu/sn_snow_egu_2016/abstract_v1.md

 ### Tentative title

-Temporal trend of the snow-cover dynamics in Sierra Nevada in the last years: An analysis using satellite data and ecohydrological modelling data
+* t1: Temporal trend of the snow-cover dynamics in Sierra Nevada in the last years: An analysis using satellite data and ecohydrological modelling data

+* t2: Tendencies of snow-related variables from 2000 to 2014 from MODIS and modelling

+* t3: Temporal trends of snow-related variables from 2000 to 2014 in Sierra Nevada (Spain): An analisis using modelling and MODIS satellite data.

 ### Authors (order to determine)
 * Francisco J. Bonet-García <fjbonet@ugr.es> [1]